far1h/blog_md/publish/comiplation-techniques.md

 ### [[First]] Values:
 1. [[First]] E = \(, id `(this is from E -> T -> F)`
-> why only use T??
+> why only use T?? i guess because its the first terminal
 2. [[First]] E' =  +, $\varepsilon$
 3. [[First]] T = (, id
 4. [[First]] T' = \*, $\varepsilon$